patrick-crawford/WEB422-Backup/notes/jquery.md

 ## jQuery

-Last week we introduced jQuery and it's value proposition as a the "swiss army knife" of the DOM, giving us everything we need to create DHTML (ie: selecting elements, watching for / responding to events & updating the DOM).
-We finished off the lecture by discussing how we can make AJAX requests using jQuery, ie:
+jQuery was introduced with its value proposition as a the "swiss army knife" of the DOM, giving us everything we need to create dynamic HTML (ie: selecting elements, watching for / responding to events & updating the DOM).
+We finished off by discussing how we can make Ajax requests using jQuery, for example:

 ```js
 $.ajax({